LoicCol/eve/README.md

 - [x] List events for all groups a user is in.
   - [ ] Add search functionality.
   - [ ] Implement filters for events.
-- [ ] Show participants on event cards.
 - [ ] Enhance user tooltips for better usability.
 - [ ] Allow users to set custom group names.
 - [ ] Implement a comments section for events.
 - [ ] Restrict editing to one user at a time (consider using WebSockets).
 - [ ] Enable event suggestions within groups.
 - [ ] Implement notifications for users.
-- [ ] Create a history feature for events.
+- [ ] Create a history of changes for events.
 - [ ] Prepare for the first production release.
-- [ ] Add support for translations.
-- [ ] Improve this README for clarity and usability.
 - [ ] Implement rate limiting for API requests.

 ---